share TWEET PIN IT share share 1

 • If you are already in a practice management software and it works, stick with it.
 There is a huge tendency to peer over the fence at greener grass.
 Resist.

-For many firms, a growth bottleneck is the intake process; you have worked hard to develop your reputation and secure valuable referrals.
-When those referrals take the step to actually contact your firm, they need to be wrapped into a well-designed and managed system that treats them well and doesn’t let them fall through the cracks.
+For many firms, the intake process is a growth bottleneck.
+You have worked hard to develop your reputation and secure valuable referrals.
+When those referrals take the step to contact your firm, they need to be wrapped into a well-designed and managed system that treats them well and doesn’t let them slip through the cracks.

 (Related: Read “Tech Tips: Best Advice for Improving Client Intake”)